linode/docs/docs/guides/platform/object-storage/using-object-storage-with-akamai-cdn/index.md

 There are multiple internet-related factors to consider when building out a content delivery solution:

 -   **First mile:** The content provider connection point.
-Should content providers set up content to be accessible from a single physical location (i.e. an origin data center), user access is limited by “first mile” connectivity limitations.
+Should content providers set up content to be accessible from a single physical location (i.e. an origin data center), user access is constrained by first mile connectivity limitations.

 -   **Last mile:** The end-user connection point.
 Slow user internet connection speeds are uncontrollable and unpredictable.
-They can also mask or obfuscate problems related to the “first mile”, network peering, and bottleneck issues.
+They can also mask or obfuscate problems related to the first mile, network peering, and bottleneck issues.

 -   **Peering points:** The connection points between two networks.
 These connections are not guaranteed and are difficult to troubleshoot.
 Networks benefit financially from connectivity with content providers and end users but not each other.